ionic-team/capacitor-docs/versioned_docs/version-v2/config.md

   // or require it to be bundled/imported through a typical
   // typescript/babel/webpack/rollup workflow.
   //
-  // The starter project sets this to true, but if you"re using Ionic or another framework,
+  // The starter project sets this to true, but if you're using Ionic or another framework,
   // you'll probably want this to be false (default is false) "bundledWebRuntime": false,

-  // On Windows, we aren"t able to automatically open Android Studio
+  // On Windows, we aren't able to automatically open Android Studio
   // without knowing the full path.
 The default is set to the default
   // Android Studio install path, but you may change it manually.
   "windowsAndroidStudioPath": "C:Program FilesAndroidAndroid Studio\binstudio64.exe",